andreivisan/andreivisan.github.io/_posts/2015-12-18-nodejs-sequelize-postgresql-tutorial.md

 ### Conclusion

 This is the basic code to integrate with a Postgres database.
-You can use this as the base code for a bigger project as you already have your database set up.
+You can use this as the base code for a bigger project as you already have your database and your Sequelize integration set up.
 You can find the full code for this tutorial on <a href="https://github.com/andreivisan/node-sequelize-postgresql" target="_blank"> Github </a>.
 Please leave a comment bellow if you need more help or if you found this post useful.